What Are Orthotic Inserts?

 Orthotics can be used to treat a multitude of problems, such as arthritis, back pain, injuries and plantar fasciitis, to name just a few.

 Everyone’s feet are different, and as orthotics can be used to treat such a wide variety of conditions, there are different types of custom made orthotic inserts to suit all patients.
 At Walk Without Pain, we can provide you with:

 - Customised orthotics, which means that your orthotics are designed completely for you so that they meet your needs.
 These can either be made out of hard orthotic materials or softer materials.
 The type we make for you will be decided based on your issues, and we will always discuss the advantages and disadvantages of each with you.

 - Prefabricated orthotics: while these are not suitable for all patients, they do offer a cheaper orthotics alternative to customised orthotic devices and work for several problems.

 - Padded insoles: these can give you extra comfort in your day-to-day living.

 At Walk Without Pain, we understand that many people require cheap orthotics but don’t want to compromise on efficiency and quality.
 If this is the case, you may want to try our Copythotics, which are a slimmer type of orthotics developed by our podiatrist Stephanie Cosgrove.
-These work out to be much cheaper than custom-made orthotics.
+These work out to be much cheaper than custom orthotics cost.
 To find out if this solution might be suitable for you, please arrange an appointment with one of our podiatrists.

-If You Think You Might Need Orthotic Devices, Get in Touch with Walk Wihout Pain Today!
+If You Think You Might Need Orthotics, Get in Touch with Walk Wihout Pain Today!

-For more information about orthotic inserts, please get in touch with our friendly staff in one of our 4 Brisbane Clinics, or alternatively book your appointment online.
+For more information about orthotic insoles, please get in touch with our friendly staff in one of our 4 Brisbane Clinics, or alternatively book your appointment online.